Flood route Dordrecht

 Engelenburgerbrug

 The houses near the Engelenburgerbrug make it clear at once: Dordrecht, city on the water.
-The residents take for granted that their dwellings sometimes flood during high tide or have taken
+The residents take it for granted that their dwellings sometimes flood during high tide, or they have taken measures to protect their facades.
+Near the bridge is a level gauge.

 11